Associate Professor of History; Director of Graduate StudiesEmail: firstname.lastname@example.org

-Associate Professor of History, Director of Undergraduate Studies
+Associate Professor of History, Director of Graduate Studies

 Jody Pavilack teaches courses in Colonial and Modern Latin American history.
 Her upper-division courses address topics such as U.S.-Latin American relations, labor and working-class history, and human rights and the politics of memory in Latin America.
 Professor Pavilack is an advisor for the Latin American Studies minor; interested students should meet with her about it.